wiless/wiless.github.io/_articles/timeline.md

   </div>
   <div class="containernew containerright">
     <div class="content">
-      <h2>June 2018 : TSDSI</h2>
+      <h2>June 2018 : </h2>
-      <p>TSDSI, one of the organizational partner of 3GPP submitted its intention to submit a 3GPP Rel 15 based specifications as another candidate technology for 5G [5].
+      <h3> TSDSI </h3><p>One of the organizational partner of 3GPP submitted its intention to submit a 3GPP Rel 15 based specifications as another candidate technology for 5G [5].
 And also informed that final submission of the entire specification along with self-evaluation report in the required format will be submitted by meeting#32 in Brazil (July 2019)</p>
+      <h3>DECT Forum </h3> <p>a forum of members inside ETSI submitted its intention to submit a candidate technology to ITU-R. [6].
+Based on this initial submission, it seemed like DECT forum was  developing a new DECT specifications (non-3GPP) that can meet all the IMT2020/5G requirments of eMBB, URLLC and mMTC.
+DECT is well known in the fixed cordless phone ecosystem.  </p>
     </div>
   </div>
   <div class="containernew containerleft">